sethnkwo8/Allocare/README.md

 ---

 ## ⭐️ Acknowledgements
-This project was built as part of a full-stack development jorney, focusing on real-world application design and problem-solving.
+This project was built as part of my journey into full-stack engineering, focusing on real-world architecture, scalable systems, cloud deployment, and production-ready application development.